adamchel/mangrove-docs/content/2-models/introduction.md

 +++

 A **model** is the fundamental way you access data in MongoDB with Mangrove.
 Models lets you treat C++ classes as objects you can store in the database.
-When you make a class a model, you can specify
+When you make a class a model, it is given the semantics of a MongoDB collection, and has access to all of these static methods (TODO: add doxygen link).

 ## Creating a Model